|

 When added to blue

-concentrated sulphuric acid removes the water of crystallisation
+concentrated sulfuric acid removes the water of crystallisation

-leaving white anhydrous copper sulphate.
+leaving white anhydrous copper sulfate.
 In this case the water

 already exists BUT not in a mixture and so the following reaction is